oroinc/documentation/user/back-office/products/products/create/create-complex.rst

    Also, specify the value of your configurable attributes and define any other custom attributes if required.

-#.
-In the **Image** section, add a new image to the product by clicking **+Add Image** and uploading the necessary file.
-You can select whether the image will be shown as *main* (the image is used in the product details view), *listing* (the image is shown in the catalog listing), or *additional* (additional product pictures).
+8. In the **Image** section, add a new image to the product by clicking **+Add Image** and then **Choose Image**.
+You can either upload a new image or select the required one from the list of available :ref:`digital assets <digital-assets>` records.

+   Then, select whether to show the image as *main* (the image is used in the product details view), *listing* (the image is shown in the catalog listing), or *additional* (additional product pictures).
 All three categories can be selected at the same time.
 To remove an image, click |IcClose| next to it.

-#.
-In the **SEO** section, specify the required attributes:
+9. In the **SEO** section, specify the required attributes:

    .. csv-table::
      :header: "Field", "Description"